soccerGB/DockerTestScipts/DCOS/MSI/readme.md

       docker build -t pythonwindow1709 .

+3. Build a proxy container image

+            To make Instance Metadat Service acessible from the proxy container, add a new net route for 169.254.169.254 to the active netowrk interface( see setupproxynet.ps1 for details)

+      cd proxy

+      docker build -t proxycontainer .

 2. Build a client container image

+            There are a couple things that need to be setup in a client container .Added 169.254.169.254 as a net ip address to the current network interface (see net.ps1) New-NetIPAddress -InterfaceIndex $ifIndex -IPAddress 169.254.169.254
+            .Added a port forwarding rule: from 169.254.169.254:80 to IMSProxyIpAddress:80 via Netsh tool (see setup.bat) Netsh interface portproxy add v4tov4 listenaddress=169.254.169.254 listenport=80 connectaddress=%IMSProxyIpAddress% connectport=80  protocol=tcp

       cd client

       docker build -t clientcontainer .

-3. Build a proxy container image

-      cd proxy

-      docker build -t proxycontainer .

 You should have the following images in the "docker images" output

          C:\DCOS\MSI>docker images